 Sound nerdy?
 We are just getting started, Champ.

-A video ad player can request VAST from an ad server by calling an “ad tag” or “VAST tag”.
-This is a URL provided by an ad server that looks something like this:
+A video ad player can request VAST from an ad server by calling a VAST tag.
+A VAST tag is a URL provided by an ad server that looks something like this:

 Domain / Server

 If you were mailing a letter, you need an address.
 The domain name within a VAST tag like the city and street name of your letter.